YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sunscreen should not stay as a thick layer on a healing scalp overnight.
 Once sunscreen is safe enough to use, it also has to be safe enough to remove gently.
 If you cannot wash the area without rubbing, the product may still be too early.

 Use the washing stage you have actually reached.
-The guide on when to wash your hair normally after a hair transplant explains why water, foam, pressure, towel drying, and normal products return in stages.
+Water, foam, pressure, towel drying, and normal products return in stages, including when you wash your hair normally after a hair transplant.

 Do not use rough towels, fingernails, exfoliating pads, alcohol wipes, or strong cleansers on the recipient area.
 A gentle clinic-approved wash is enough when the skin is ready.
 If residue remains, ask the clinic rather than scrubbing harder.